 - Minted by the United States Mint

 - Carries a $1 face value backed by the US government.

 - Individual coins ship in plastic sleeves, multiples of 20 ship in mint-sealed tubes and multiples of 500 ship in monster boxes.

-The United States Mint was formed with the passage of the Coinage Act of 1792.
-Today, the facility is responsible for the production of all circulation currency and commemorative coinage for the US government.
-Silver American Eagle coins are produced at the San Francisco Mint, Philadelphia Mint, and West Point Mint.
-If you have any questions about these coins, please call Silver.com at 1-888-989-7223 or reach us through email and live chat.
+Congress founded the United States Mint with the passage of the Coinage Act of 1792.
+Today, the facility is responsible for the production of circulation and commemorative coins for the federal government.
+The 2003 1 oz Silver American Eagle coins, and all others in the series, are produced at one of three facilities: the San Francisco Mint, Philadelphia Mint, and West Point Mint.
+If you would like to speak with a member of our customer service team regarding these coins please call us at 1-888-989-7223 or get in touch through live chat or email.